aadams0/alex-e-adams/README.md

 Freelance developer with an interest in genetics and human health.

-My most recent work has been with
+## My most recent work in an academic lab includes...

 * Data workflow frameworks (Nextflow)
 * Data analysis (R, Python)
 * Shell scripting (Bash)